-From September 2017 we have changed the way in which we accept bookings for ALL school meals, whether paid for or free.
-Parents/Carers are strongly encouraged to register with https://www.scopay.com/longfurlongpri (an individual link code will be provided) and book online.
+To book school dinners, parents/carers are strongly encouraged to access their SCOpay account online: https://www.scopay.com/longfurlongpri (an individual link code will be provided when your child joins the school).
 Please bear in mind that this can’t be done on the day a meal is required; meals MUST be booked at least one day before required.
 Payment can be made online through the same system via credit or debit card; again, we encourage you to do so wherever possible, but cash or cheque can still be paid via the school office.

 We appreciate that some parents/carers are unable to use online systems, for a variety of reasons.
 Office staff are happy to help guide you through the process, and help guides can be found below, along with Frequently Asked Questions.
 If you are unable to book online, please speak to a member of office staff, or send an email to email@example.com

 Please ensure that you have either ordered dinners at the beginning of the week or provided your child with a packed lunch from home.
 If dinners have not been ordered and a child does not have a packed lunch, we may telephone his or her parents and ask them to bring a lunch in.
 We never assume that your child will be having the same meal pattern, so it is important that you include this information with every payment.

 If you have any queries about administration of school meals, please contact the school office.

 All our school dinners are prepared on site in the school kitchen using ingredients sourced locally wherever possible; all meat is supplied by Hedges in Abingdon.
 Our cooks provide two hot main courses, salads, and a dessert, or there is a school packed lunch option.
 Meals are prepared to provide a healthy diet, and meet the required School Food Standards.
 Vegetarian and other dietary or cultural requirements can be met – please discuss with the school office staff.